```html AISS — Knowledge

 Selecting the right AI

 Make well-founded choices: which AI fits your goals, risks and users?
-We look at assessment aspects, selection criteria, transparency, and what you should know before purchasing an AI tool.
+We look at assessment aspects, selection criteria, transparency, and what you need to know before purchasing the AI tool.

 Implementing AI in workflows

-From “pilot” to real usage: what preparations are needed, who should be involved, and how do you ensure AI fits day-to-day practice — now and long term?
+From 'pilot' to real use: what preparations are needed, who should be involved, and how do you ensure AI fits day-to-day practice, now and in the long term?

 Evaluation & monitoring

-Stay in control of performance and risk: define KPIs, evaluate holistically (e.g., quality, safety, bias, adoption from all relevant perspectives) and monitor continuously so you can adjust in time.
+Stay in control of performance and risks: define KPIs, evaluate holistically (such as quality, safety, bias, adoption from all relevant perspectives) and monitor continuously so you can adjust in time.

-Grow knowledge and skills across your organisation to use AI responsibly and stay future-ready — including readiness for regulation (EU AI Act and GDPR).
+Increase knowledge and skills in your organisation to use AI responsibly and remain future-proof, while also complying with laws and regulations (such as the AI Act and GDPR).

 AI governance & compliance

-Embed AI in policy and decision-making: agreements on ownership, transparency, privacy & security (especially the EU AI Act and GDPR).
-This makes AI manageable and helps prevent sanctions.
+Embed AI in policy and decision-making: agreements on ownership, transparency, privacy & security (especially the AI Act and GDPR).
+This makes AI manageable for your organisation and helps prevent sanctions.

-Self-reliance is crucial to use AI in a future-proof way.
-When your organisation is working on an AI project and gets stuck on specific parts (for example: setting up evaluation criteria for a certain type of AI), AISS can support you.
-Concrete, tailored handouts such as checklists, self-assessments and infographics can help you make decisions, track progress, and keep control of AI — instead of the other way around.
+Self-reliance is crucial to using AI in a future-proof way.
+When your organisation is working on an AI project and gets stuck on elements such as setting up the required evaluation criteria for a certain type of AI, AISS can support you.
+Concrete tailored handouts such as checklists, self-assessments and infographics can help you make decisions, monitor progress and stay in control of AI instead of the other way around.

 • Checklists for AI selection, preparation and go/no-go decision-making